Pioneer Brewing Co. letterhead, c.1947 - image

 Bryan said all necessary licenses to resume operation have been obtained, the equipment put in condition and the personnel hired.
 Capacity of the brewery is 150,000 barrels a year and much new equipment has been installed the past two years.

-Bryan also said he had obtained permission to use the name Stahl's Lager beer on his products.
+Bryan also said he had obtained permission to use the name Stahl's Lager Beer on his products.
 This was used on locally manufactured beer many years ago when the Stahl interests owned the brewery."

-Stahl Beer label c.1949 - image
+Stahl Beer label c.1949

-Stahl Beer label, c.1949
+Stahl Beer label, ca.1949

-While Bryan had purchased the Pioneer Brewery, he didn't get the Pioneer brand.
-The Stahl had some local name recognition, but hadn't been in distribution since before Prohibition.
-He needed some real brand awareness, and he found it with "Brewers' Best."
+While Bryan had purchased the Pioneer Brewery, the Pioneer brand was not part of the sale.
+Stahl had some local name recognition, but hadn't been in distribution since before Prohibition.
+He needed some real brand awareness, and he found it with Brewers' Best.
 Obtaining a franchise with Brewers' Best Associates, Inc. of NY, meant the brand was advertised nationally, but was produced by scores of small, regional brewers.

 Brewer's Best Beer label c.1949 - image